 Bob became President & CEO of Gannett in 2015.
 He previously was President of Gannett's local publishing division prior to the company's split, from 2008 -- 2015.
 In that role, he oversaw 92 daily news brands along with approximately 400 non-daily products.

 Lori is a Marketing Writer, Editor and Social Media Manager who centers her work around creating compelling brand identities via creative, customer-centric content.
 As a B2B copywriter, she helps companies clearly communicate complex information, while attracting high-quality leads and turning those prospects into customers.

-Sally has served on the Bend City Council since 2012.
-She previously served as the Executive Director of the Cascade Festival of Music 2001-2006, Broken Top Ltd partnership 1998-2000, and Cascade Cycling Classic 1991-1994.
-She is a long time member of Friends of Columbia Gorge and supporter of many of the nonprofits in Central Oregon, including Tower Theater, Caldera, and XC Oregon.
+Currently serving as the Mayor of Bend, Sally was the former Executive Director of Cascade Festival of Music 2001-2006, Broken Top Ltd partnership 1998-2000, Cascade Cycling Classic 1991-1994.
+Longtime member of Friends of Columbia Gorge.
+Community supporter of many of the nonprofits in Central Oregon, including Tower Theater, Caldera and XC Oregon.

 Lori is Vice President of Taylor NW LLC, where her focus is in the Land Development division overseeing projects including the recently completed Shevlin Health and Wellness Center.
 Lorri and her husband, Todd, have supported multiple community projects and nonprofits across our communities in Central Oregon.

 Jim is a retired NASA Astronaut.
 Over his twenty-year career, he flew six times on the Space Shuttle.
 The five-time commander flew two missions to the Russian Space Station, Mir, and two missions to the International Space Station.
 With thirty-five years of experience in high-hazard operational environments, Jim is passionate about helping leaders and operators in dangerous endeavors with critical mission objectives.
 He is a lecturer, author, and musician.